mickyjm/mickyjm.github.io/essays/cant-build-an-object-without-a-framework.md

 ## There is U and I in UI Frameworks

 A creation is not the only thing that needs a framework to build around, a team needs one too.
 Software Engineering is about working together as a team and a team needs support, not just from one person but everybody else!
-As the saying goes, there is no I in team, but there is an U and I in UI Frameworks, so we need to help each other.
+As the saying goes, there is no I in team, but there is a U and I in UI Frameworks, so we need to help each other.
 If a team does not help each other they will not hold it together, which just means that the team will eventually fall apart.

 ## Raw HTML and CSS?
 Just, No